-The DataHub architecture provides a single, unified data set through which connected servers and clients can exchange data.
+The DataHub architecture provides a single, unified data set (also known as a unified namespace) through which connected servers and clients can exchange data.
 Each application connects using its own protocol, such as OPC, MQTT, DHTP, Modbus, ODBC, etc. Whenever a DataHub instance receives a change to a data point value, it immediately updates the data set, and then forwards the new value to every application subscribed to that point, in that application’s own protocol.
 On a modern CPU, each DataHub instance can process up to 100,000 data point changes per second in this way.

 This architecture enables the DataHub program to simultaneously:

 - Integrate data from multiple sources

 - Convert protocols in real time

 - Support server-to-server connections

 - Support daisy chain connections for secure IoT

 - Quick and Complete Access to All Data: Every connected application has immediate access to all allowed data in the system.